dltHub

 • It will normalise the data into a shape that naturally fits the database (customisable).

-• It will create "load packages" of normalised data so if the downstream steps fail, it can retry later.
+• It will create "load packages" of normalised data so that if the downstream steps fail, it can retry later.

 • It infers and loads with the correct data types, for example from ISO timestamp strings (configurable).